 - In stack addressing the operand is assumed to be on top of the stack.

 - There are many variations to these addressing modes including:

 - Indirect indexed.

 - Base/offset.

-- Self-relative

 - Auto increment decrement.

+- Self-relative.

 - We won't cover these in detail.

 Let's look at an example of the principal addressing modes.